tobi-wan-kenobi/zengarden-lush/README.md

 > **_NOTE:_**  This repository has been archived.
 It provides the same content as https://github.com/tobi-wan-kenobi/zengarden, since I am not fully relying on [lush](https://github.com/rktjmp/lush.nvim) for creating color schemes (it's way less effort).
+Please use that repository instead.

 ZenGarden is a color scheme for vim/neovim that tries to be